dzangolab/generator-dzangolab-iac/generators/do-swarm-workers/templates/do-swarm-workers/README.md

 # DigitalOcean Docker swarm workers

-Provisions resources in DigitalOcean for the Docker swarm workers.
+Provisions resources in DigitalOcean for the Docker swarm.

-Note: This project does NOT provision the Docker swarm itself.
-The Docker swarm is provisioned separately in the [swarm-droplets](../droplets/README.md) project.
+Note: This project does NOT provision the Docker workers itself.
+The workers is provisioned separately in ansible-do generator by modifying the inventory "hosts" and using the command make setup.swarm.

 ## Requirements